moklesur1993/AFM/README.md

-# AFM
-novel deep learning application for prediction of CNTs-modified asphalt’s adhesion force.
+# A novel deep learning application for prediction of CNTs-modified asphalt’s adhesion force.

 This project is implemented in Keras.
 The steps applied are: